itskundan-01/Warehouse-AI-Hackathon-/README.md

    ```

 ### Notes
-- Make sure your MySQL, Redis, and RabbitMQ services are running locally or update the .env to point to remote/cloud services.
+- Make sure your MongoDB, Redis, and RabbitMQ services are running locally or update the .env to point to remote/cloud services.
 - Remove or ignore any Docker/Kubernetes/ELK stack instructions/files.
 This project now runs directly on your system.
 - For Mac users: If you encounter issues with OpenCV or other native dependencies, refer to the official documentation for platform-specific installation steps.